 Not to mention, user feedback, in the form of human insight, is also a great way to settle internal design disputes.
 If you find that your team can’t agree on a specific design, the fastest and easiest way to choose confidently is to ask your users what they think.
 You can even have users evaluate multiple designs in a single session, enabling you to continue to iterate on your design direction until you have something everyone can agree on.

 It’s important to get feedback on your website wireframe in order to validate it before investing resources to build it out.
 Does the design make sense?
 Is it clear and intuitive to the user?
 Are the images and colors appealing?
 So on and so forth.

 You can test website wireframes using a remote feedback method.
 However, there are some factors to consider that will help you choose if a moderated or unmoderated approach is right for you.
 Before conducting your test, ask yourself:

 Self-guided, or unmoderated, tests are best if you know users will be able to interact with your design without much guidance or explanation and if you have an easy way to share your design.

-Live interviews, or moderated tests, are best if you want to ensure your designs are only shared with the test participant during the duration of the test.
-They’re also more effective if you think a test participant may get confused about a prototype or design.
+Live interviews, or moderated tests, are best if you want to ensure your designs are only shared with the contributor during the duration of the test.
+They’re also more effective if you think a contributor may get confused about a prototype or design.
 (You can still do this during a self-guided test, just be sure to be very clear in your instructions and anticipate any questions or areas that may need additional explanation.)